Brown Paper Recycling

 Please see the table below for a list of items acceptable in the blue box

-Why can’t I put paper in my brown bin?
+Why can’t I put white paper in my brown bin?

 The paper collected in the blue box and the recycling collected in the brown bin are both sent to separate facilities.
 The paper from the blue box is used to produce high quality recycled paper.
-If paper is found in the mixed recycling it may be rejected from our recycling facility and sent to landfill.
+If white paper, newspapers or magazines are found in the mixed recycling it may be rejected from our recycling facility and sent to landfill.

 What will happen if I put paper in the brown bin?